Backblaze/boardwalk/README.md

 is the full extent of control `boardwalkd` has over worker behavior.

 __Limited information disclosure from workers__: CLI workers emit limited details about the worker and workflow events to `boardwalkd`.
+When workers encounter an Ansible task error, the failed task's name and module name are sent to `boardwalkd` as part of an event, but do not contain the full error output.